skywalkerSam/introductionToWebDevelopment/JSintroduction/advancedConcepts/Readme.md

 console.log(rangedArray);
 ```

-`.map()` executing a function for each items in the array, then replacing the value with the returned value from the *function()*

-`_` is a convention used when the parameter is not going to be used in the function.
+`Note:` `_` is a convention used when the parameter is not going to be used in the function.

 ### Range ( 0 - 99 )